 Currently, Agence France-Presse (AFP) is still supported financially by the French state and gets up to 40 percent of its funding from the French government but maintains its editorial independence by parliament.
 In April 2018, AFP’s chairman and CEO Emmanuel Hoog stepped down after failing to secure government support.
 The French state only controls three of the 18 seats on AFP’s board; however, a CEO can’t operate without its confidence since the French government, through its various agencies, is AFP’s principal source of revenue.

 Analysis / Bias

-In review, AFP delivers news in video, text, photographs, multimedia, graphics and videographics.
+In review, AFP delivers news in video, text, photographs, multimedia, graphics, and video graphics.
 Agence France Presse (AFP) utilizes neutral headlines such as “Poland’s Supreme Court top judge defies retirement law” and “Waves of strikes pound south Syria after talks fail.”
-All information contained in news articles are sourced through quotations, links and the use of field journalists covering stories.
+All information contained in news articles is sourced through quotations, links, and the use of field journalists covering stories.
 A factual search reveals that AFP has not failed any fact checks.
-In fact, AFP is considered a credible fact checker in itself.
+In fact, AFP is considered a credible fact-checker in itself.

 Although we did not find substantial evidence of State bias in our review, it must be considered that 40% of their funding comes from the French government, which may influence reporting.

 - None in the Last 5 years.
 They are an IFCN fact-checker.